Jeff Bagwell: First two playoff appearances (1997–98)

 The 1,000th hit of Bagwell's career was a home run on May 20, 1997, off Calvin Maduro, one of his two that game, in a 9–5 win over the Philadelphia Phillies.
 He was selected to the play in the All-Star Game.
 Exhibiting above-average speed and baserunning skills for a first baseman, Bagwell became the first full-time first baseman to join the 30–30 club, capping the 1997 season with 31 steals in 41 attempts.
 The only other first baseman to accomplish the 30–30 club is Joe Carter.
 Bagwell batted .286 and scored 109 runs.
-He finished second in the league with both 43 home runs and 135 RBI — the RBI total was a career high — and was third in the MVP balloting.
+He finished second in the league with both 43 home runs and 135 RBI, his career high in RBI.
+He was third in the MVP balloting.
 He made the playoffs for the first time in 1997 when the Astros won the National League Central division, the club's first appearance in 11 years.
 The Astros faced the Atlanta Braves in the National League Division Series (NLDS), who swept them in three games.
 Bagwell, Biggio and Bell combined for two hits in 37 at bats.

 In 1998, Bagwell informed a Houston Chronicle reporter that he was using androstenedione (commonly referred to as "andro"), which at the time the United States Food and Drug Administration (FDA) classified it as a nutritional dietary supplement, finding it benign and authorized for non-medicinal purposes.
 It was considered a "weak" androgen steroid hormone and allegedly in widespread use around the sport at the time.
 Bagwell hit his first career grand slam while tying a career-high six RBI against Cincinnati on September 8 in a 13–7 victory.
 It was his 218th career home run, making his streak the then-longest among active players without a grand slam.

 Bagwell finished the 1998 season batting .304 with 34 home runs, 111 RBI, 124 runs scored, 19 stolen bases, 109 walks, .424 OBP, .557 SLG, .981 OPS.
 He ranked third in the league in runs scored and walks, fifth in OPS+, sixth in OBP, and eighth in OPS.
 The Astros won a franchise-best 102 games while winning the NL Central division title, leading the league in runs scored.
 Their season ended by defeat to the San Diego Padres in the NLDS, including losing two starts against Kevin Brown — both by a 2–1 score.
 Bagwell, Bell, and Biggio combined for six hits in 51 at bats in this series.